balance and ease.

 People of all ages, across various professions and with a diverse range of interests

-For many, applying the Alexander Technique can bring excellent results.
+For many people, applying the Alexander Technique can bring excellent results.
 Here are just a few of the areas in which people have reported improvement:

 Back, Neck & Joint Pain

 Clarity of Mind

 Embark on a journey of discovery.
 It could be one of the most rewarding things you've ever done for yourself.

 Attending a group class is a great way to experience some of the principles of the Technique.